frenetic-lang/tutorials/02-OxRepeater.md

 - Start Mininet in a separate terminal window:

   ```
-  $ sudo mn --controller=remote --topo=single,3 --mac --arp
+  $ sudo mn --controller=remote --topo=single,4 --mac --arp
   ```

   A brief explanation of the flags:

-  * `topo=single,3` creates a network with one switch and three hosts.
+  * `topo=single,4` creates a network with one switch and hosts hosts.

-  * `--mac` sets the hosts' mac addresses to 1, 2, and 3 (instead
+  * `--mac` sets the hosts' mac addresses to 1, 2, 3, and 4 (instead
     of random numbers).
 This makes debugging a lot easier.

   * `--arp` statically configures the ARP tables on all hosts, so you don't have to